jreich5/photo-showcase-node/README.md

 This project is a React application to display and search for photos by a photo album id.

+**Note**
+A deprecated version of this project using Bun as the JavaScript runtime and test runner can be found here: [photo-showcase](https://github.com/photo-showcase).

-You can view a live version of the application [here](https://jreich5.github.io/photo-showcase/).
+You can view a live version of the application [here](https://jreich5.github.io/photo-showcase-node/).

 ![desktop-view](./images/desktop-view.png)
 ![mobile-view](./images/mobile-view.png)